aragon/hack/docs/guides-agent-app.md

 **Note that this step will trigger a vote in the DAO, you'll need to vote *yes* to confirm the installation of the Agent app.**

     1. Click on the  Voting app icon on the left.
 You should you have one open vote.

 <p align="center">
    <img width="800" height="450" src="/docs/assets/agent-guide/agent-0.png">
 </p>

     2. Click on the **View vote** button.
+You should see a panel pop up on the right hand side.

 <p align="center">
    <img width="800" height="450" src="/docs/assets/agent-guide/agent-1.png">
 </p>

     3. Scroll to the bottom of the panel and click on the big green **Yes** button.

 <p align="center">
    <img width="800" height="450" src="/docs/assets/agent-guide/agent-2.png">
 </p>

-4. Voila!
-You should see the vote has passed with a 100% yes vote.
+    4. And voila!
+That's all there is to it.
+You should see the vote has passed with 100% Yes vote.

 <p align="center">
    <img width="800" height="450" src="/docs/assets/agent-guide/agent-3.png">